hkamran80/articles/README.md

 ## License

 The license for my articles and notes can be found on [my website](https://hkamran.com/legal/license).
-Unpublished posts are still subject to this license.
+Unpublished posts are subject to this license.